-Adoption and Support of Autonomous Technology in the Freight Industry challenges, notably driver shortages and utilization limitations, which Embark believes it will address through its product offerings.
+Adoption and Support of Autonomous Technology in the Freight Industry

+Embark's business model is supported by a large addressable market that Embark believes will benefit from the introduction of autonomous trucking technology.
+The freight industry is currently facing significant challenges, notably driver shortages and utilization limitations, which Embark believes it will address through its product offerings.
 Embark has identified participants from across the freight ecosystem who have expressed support for Embark's offerings and the potential solutions they provide to the challenges they are facing.